kodmunki/ku4web-components/README.md

 * [Release Notes](#release-notes)

 ## Overview
-ku4web-components is a suite of sweet, fully-customizable Web Components that enable rapid development of responsive, scalable, maintainable web frontends.
-It includes excellent features such as carousels, drawers, modals, forms, validation, tab-lists, focus-traps, etc. All that can be added to your site with one or two lines of declarative HTML!
+ku4web-components is a crazy sweet, suite of fully-customizable Web Components that enable rapid development of responsive, scalable, maintainable, accessible web front-ends.
+And by "rapid" we mean _really fast!_

+Just a line or two of declarative HTML for excellent features like carousels, drawers, modals, forms, validation, tab-lists, focus-traps, etc.

+Zero JavaScript.
+Zero cumbersome state-management wiring.
+Zero boilerplate.
+Just a few simple lines of declarative HTML!

+And if that wasn't great enough they are compatible with the code you already have.
+They can be added to any project that supports HTML.
+If you can render HTML, you can render ku4web-components!

 ## Documentation
 In the project [Storybook](https://kodmunki.github.io/storybook)